dwyl/learn-travis/README.md

 <a name="correct-code-to-pass-build"></a>
 ### Correct Code To Pass Build

-Simply add the simi-colon to the 4th line of **hello.js** and commit your changes:
+Simply add the semi-colon to the 4th line of **hello.js**, commit and push your changes again:

 ```javascript
 var http = require('http');